a-b-street/abstreet/docs/design/code.md

 - filter by area
 - remember where the log scroller is, even when hidden
 - jump to end or beginning quickly
+- start at the end

+log crate is annoying -- cant initialize it, but also have something else hold onto it. probably have to use lazy static. not even sure I'll use this implicit style long-term -- when two sims are running side-by-side, might be very necessary to plumb more log context anyway.